-Figure 17: Flow around a square cylinder at Reynolds 175000 : instantaneous vorticity field for VMS-LES Smagorinsky (left) and its dynamic counterpart (right).
+Fig. 15 Flow around a square cylinder at Reynolds 175000: instantaneous vorticity field for the VMS-LES with the Smagorinsky model (left) and with its dynamic counterpart (right).

-5 Conclusion
+5 Conclusions

-A variational multiscale LES approach combined with dynamic SGS models has been presented and evaluated for the simulation of bluff body flows in subcritical regimes.
-While the VMS approach selects which scales are damped by the SGS viscosity, the dynamic procedure selects in which regions a high damping is applied.
+A variational multiscale LES approach combined with dynamic SGS models has been presented and appraised in the simulation of bluff-body flows in subcritical regimes.
+While the VMS approach selects which scales are damped by the SGS viscosity, the dynamic procedure selects in which regions a high damping is applied at different time instants.
 Somewhat surprisingly, previous works combining both tended to prove that the two methods give similar effects and cannot bring complementary improvements.
-In this paper we propose a non CPU-costly dynamic version and we re-examine this question by focusing on blunt body flows.
-More specifically, the simulation of the flow around a circular cylinder at Reynolds numbers 3900 and 20000 and the flow around a square cylinder at Reynolds 22000 and 175000 have been taken as benchmark tests.
+In this paper we propose a non CPU-costly dynamic version and we re-examine this question by focusing on bluff-body flows.
+More specifically, the flow around a circular cylinder at Reynolds numbers 3900 and 20000 and the flow around a square cylinder at Reynolds 22000 and 175000 have been considered as benchmark tests.

-The key ingredients of the numerics and modeling used in this work are : unstructured grids, a second-order accurate numerical scheme stabilized by a tunable numerical diffusion proportional to sixth-order space derivatives, and the VMS formulation combined with the dynamic and non-dynamic Smagorinsky and WALE SGS models.
+The key ingredients of the numerics and modeling used in this work are the following: unstructured grids, a second-order accurate numerical scheme stabilized by a tunable numerical diffusion proportional to sixth-order space derivatives, and the VMS formulation combined with the dynamic and non-dynamic Smagorinsky and WALE SGS models.
 A set of rather coarse unstructured grids, as those often used in industrial applications, have been selected in order to get significant deviations between models, while obtaining rather good predictions.

-We first verified that, for the different model tested, the bulk coefficients and the main flow features are in overall good agreement with experimental data and other numerical results in the literature.
+We compared the bulk coefficients and the main flow features with experimental data and other numerical results in the literature.

-We observed that the dynamic procedure importantly reduces the amount of dissipation with respect to the non-dynamic one.
-However, it is observed that, when combined with the VMS-LES approach, the effect of the dynamic procedure on bulk coefficients and main flow, has a smaller impact on the results than when used with a pure LES, which partly confirms the conclusions of previous works.
+We observed that the dynamic procedure importantly reduces the amount of introduced SGS viscosity with respect to that given by non-dynamic SGS models, both in classical and VMS LES simulations.
+However, it was found that, when combined with the VMS-LES approach, the effect of the dynamic procedure on bulk coefficients and main flow features has a smaller impact on the results than when used with a pure LES, which partly confirms the conclusions of previous works.
 This may be explained by the fact that the SGS viscosity only acts on the smallest resolved scales in the VMS-LES approach, while this viscosity applies to all the resolved scales in classical LES models.

-Nevertheless, an overall improvement is observed with the combination Dynamic-VMS.
-First, this remark holds for bulk quantities.
-Second, a notable improvement in the distribution of the turbulence intensity is obtained for the circular cylinder at Reynolds number 20000.
-Third, the same observation can be made for mean streamwise velocity profiles in the case of the circular cylinder at Reynolds number 3900.
-Fourth, for the square cylinder at Reynolds number 22000, the examination of mean velocity profiles shows that deviations with respect to measurements in the recirculation zone produced by the non-dynamic VMS-LES model are in most part corrected by its dynamic counterpart.
+Nevertheless, an overall improvement is observed with the combination of dynamic SGS modeling with the VMS approach.
+In particular, a notable improvement in the distribution of the turbulence intensity is obtained for the circular cylinder at Reynolds number 20000. and for the mean streamwise velocity profiles in the case of the circular cylinder at Reynolds number 3900.
+For the square cylinder at Reynolds number 22000, the examination of mean velocity profiles shows that deviations with respect to measurements in the recirculation zone produced by the non-dynamic Smagorinky VMS-LES model are in large part corrected by its dynamic version.